 50 Ways to Celebrate Earth Day

 Earth Day was first celebrated April 22, 1970.
-For the 50th anniversary, here are 50 ideas to help you go green and protect the earth 365 days a year.
+Here are 50 ideas to help you go green and protect the earth 365 days a year.

 Non-toxic cleaning supplies are widely available but can be costly.
 Instead, do it yourself.
 You can make your own products with essential oils, baking soda, castile soap, vinegar and more.
 Find instructions online.